ALERTua/global_logger/docs/installation.rst

 Stable release
 --------------

-To install Python Flexible Logger, run this command in your terminal:
+To install Global Logger, run this command in your terminal:

 .. code-block:: console

-    $ pip install python_flexible_logger
+    $ pip install global_logger

-This is the preferred method to install Python Flexible Logger, as it will always install the most recent stable release.
+This is the preferred method to install Global Logger, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.